 The unfairness and damage that an entire family can suffer after a hit-and-run accident can be devastating.
 The medical bills, funeral fees, car repairs and loss of wages that you and your loved ones can be burdened with can severely decrease your quality of life.
 Don’t deal with these problems on your own.

-The J. Gonzalez Law Firm is ready to fight for you.
+The J. Gonzalez Injury Attorneys is ready to fight for you.
 Our car accident attorney will evaluate your case from all angles to deliver the most effective method of action.
 The compensation you deserve is our goal and we’ll work hard to achieve it.
 Contact our location in McAllen for more information today.